dsyer/dependency-hell/README.md

  if it is declared first it will take precedence over other BOMs for anything it declares explicitly.

+The `simple-parent` and the `bom` in the sample code are an example of splitting the parent up in this way.
+Then `app-5` uses the `simple-parent` as a parent and the `bom` as a BOM.

 ```
 $ cd app-5
 $ ../mvnw dependency:tree